konrad-ivelic/GoogleMapsBot/README.md

 # GoogleMapsBot

-Bot that gets into google maps, types the given coordinate and takes a screenshot.
+Bot that gets into Google Maps and searches for all the coordinates on a given txt file, taking a screenshot of the final view.